Mumford & Sons: Sigh No More and Babel (2009–2014)

 In August 2009, Mumford & Sons signed a licensing deal to Island Records in the UK, to Dew Process in Australia and New Zealand, to Glassnote Records in North America and Cooperative Music in the rest of the world, and through its own label Gentlemen of the Road.
 Dew Process boss Paul Piticco signed the band after witnessing a US performance in 2009 and appreciating their "honest" approach and unique sound.
 Their debut album was released on 5 October 2009 with "Little Lion Man" as the lead single.
 Dave Berry of XFM named "Little Lion Man" his record of the week, and in another interview with the band, Berry said "Screw 'of the week', it's my favourite track of the year."
 BBC Radio 1 DJ Zane Lowe made "Little Lion Man" his "Reaction Record" on 27 July 2009, before naming it the "Hottest Record in the World" the following evening.

 In their first performance on US network television, the band played "Little Lion Man" on CBS's Late Show with David Letterman on 17 February 2010.
 This appearance was followed by a performance of "The Cave" on The Late Late Show with Craig Ferguson on 26 February 2010.
 Mumford & Sons have been commercially successful in Australia and New Zealand.
 By January 2010, "Little Lion Man" topped the Triple J Hottest 100 list for all of 2009, with its margin of victory the largest in the history of the chart.
 In November 2010, the band won an ARIA Music Award for Most Popular International Artist.
 Sigh No More first reached number 9 on the New Zealand charts in October 2010, and subsequently topped the chart in January 2011 due to the popularity of the singles from the album.

-In a March 2010 interview, Ray Davies announced that Mumford & Sons would be appearing on his forthcoming collaborations album.
-Marcus Mumford confirmed this in an interview the same month, stating, "I am more excited about that than I have been about anything before in my life".
-Mumford & Sons performed the track "Days/This Time Tomorrow" along with Davies on 12 February 2010 on Later... with Jools Holland on the BBC.